gomorpheus/morpheus-docs/getting_started/agent/morpheus_agent.rst

 * Provides a command bus to where |morpheus| doesn't need to get credentials to access a box.
 Can still run workflows if credentials are changed
 * SSH agent can be disabled and still get access to the box
 * Agent can be installed over Cloud-init, Windows unattend.xml, VMware Tools, SSH, WinRM, Cloudbase-init, or manually.
-*  **The Morpheus agent is optional**
 * Makes a single connect that's persistence over HTTPs web socket and runs as a service
 * Health and Monitoring Checks
-* **No inbound Ports**
 * Agent buffers and compresses logs and sends them in chunks to minimize packets
-* Support syslog forwarding
+* Supports syslog forwarding
-* Linux agent can be shrunk and should be less then .2% peak (Windows less 97 kb)
+* Linux agent can be shrunk and should be less then 0.2% peak
-* Command bus execution
-* Accepts commands, can execute commands, write files, and manipulate firewall
+* Accepts commands, can execute commands, write files, and manipulate firewalls
+* Agent installation is optional for provisioning and converting Discovered resources to managed

 Morpheus Agent OS Support
 -------------------------